Home » Student Loan Forgiveness

 Historically, the Public Service Loan Forgiveness (PSLF) program has been riddled with complicated eligibility requirements that have prevented borrowers from receiving loan cancellation.

-But recent student debt relief efforts are giving PSLF borrowers the opportunity to fast-track loan forgiveness by relaxing “qualifying payment” rules.
-This includes allowing some forbearance periods to count toward PSLF and other student loan forgiveness programs.
+But recent student debt relief efforts gave PSLF borrowers the opportunity to fast-track loan forgiveness by relaxing “qualifying payment” rules.
+This included allowing some forbearance periods to count toward PSLF and other student loan forgiveness programs.

 Does forbearance count toward PSLF?

 Student loan borrowers working toward Public Service Loan Forgiveness normally receive tax-free loan forgiveness after making 120 qualifying payments.
-However, certain periods of deferment and forbearance now count toward PSLF and income-driven repayment (IDR) forgiveness thanks to temporary student loan initiatives from the Biden administration.
+However, certain periods of deferment and forbearance counted toward PSLF and income-driven repayment (IDR) forgiveness for a short time, thanks to temporary student loan initiatives from the Biden administration.

-Under the ongoing IDR Account Adjustment, which expires April 30, 2024, you can qualify for additional loan forgiveness credit if you have:
+Under the IDR Account Adjustment, which expired June 30, 2024, you could have qualified for additional loan forgiveness credit if you have:

 • 12 consecutive months or more of forbearance.